GeekingwithMauri/AdsEngine/README.md

 ## What's the point?
 Contracts expire, SDKs get deprecated and fees rises.
 These, just to mention a few, are valid reasons to change ad's vendors.

 This is rather hard when our codebases are littered with direct SDKs implementations. _AdsEngine_ makes such processes painless by making their consumption behind a facade.
-This is why, whatever happens under the hood shall not concern our Tracking clients apps.
+This is why, whatever happens under the hood shall not concern our clients apps.

 ## Installation
 ### Xcode 13